Ab initio modeling of nonequilibrium dynamics in superconducting detectors and qubits: Optical Irradiation

-Turning to the initial interactions of the optically excited quasiparticle, the lifetime of a quasiparticle of energy $\sim E_\lambda$ is extremely short relative to the timescale of variations of the superconducting order parameter $\tau_{\Delta} = \hbar / |\Delta|$ \cite{kaplan1976quasiparticle, 10.1063/1.122942}.
+When a photon is absorbed in the superconducting film, a single quasiparticle is excited with an energy $E_\lambda \gg |\Delta|$.
+The lifetime of a quasiparticle of energy $\sim E_\lambda$ is extremely short relative to the timescale of variations of the superconducting order parameter $\tau_{\Delta} = \hbar / |\Delta|$ \cite{kaplan1976quasiparticle, 10.1063/1.122942}.
 Thus, the subsequent interactions are practically instantaneous from the perspective of $\Delta$.
 Initially, quasiparticle relaxation occurs primarily through electron-electron scattering and the emission of secondary electrons.
-These electrons quickly reach energies on the order of $\Omega_{\mathrm{D}}$, where relaxation via acoustic-phonon emission dominates \cite{chang_kinetic-equation_1977, 10.1063/1.122942}.
+These electrons quickly reach energies on the order of $\Omega_{\mathrm{D}} = \hbar \omega_{\rm{D}}$, where relaxation via acoustic-phonon emission dominates \cite{chang_kinetic-equation_1977, 10.1063/1.122942}.
 These emitted phonons possess short mean-free paths and contribute to pair-breaking.
-Hence, the initial distribution for Eqs. \eqref{eq:qp-dist} and \eqref{eq:ph-dist} is well approximated by a phonon-bubble initial condition \cite{vodolazov_single-photon_2017}.
+Hence, the initial distribution for Eqs. \eqref{eq:qp-dist} and \eqref{eq:ph-dist} is well approximated by a phonon-bubble initial condition \cite{vodolazov_single-photon_2017}, which is derived in the Appendix.
 These dynamics are illustrated in Fig. \ref{fig:high-level}b.

-To determine the phonon-bubble initial condition, we use Eq. \eqref{eq:ph-dist} and approximate the initial excess quasiparticle distribution $\delta\!f(E) = f(E) - f^{\mathrm{eq}}(E)$ as a delta function centered at $E_\lambda$, which gives that the initial phonon population is $n_0(\Omega) = \beta(E_\lambda) \alpha^2(\Omega)$ \cite{chang_kinetic-equation_1977}, where the parameter $\beta(E_\lambda)$ ensures that the initial energy of the phonon system is equal to the photon energy. $n_0(\Omega)$ and an equilibrium quasiparticle (Fermi-Dirac) distribution $f^{\mathrm{eq}}(E)$ characterize the phonon bubble.
-Eqs. \eqref{eq:qp-dist} and \eqref{eq:ph-dist} with the phonon-bubble initial condition then provide the subsequent quasiparticle and phonon dynamics that result from absorption of a photon.